 15: Films will be judged on the following criteria: Your Idea: how good is the initial written concept?
 Does it meet “U” classification?
 Creativity: which can include all aspects of filmmaking: from story to script, to location and cinematography.
 Execution: how well does your film achieve what you set out to do?

-16: All entries will be viewed by members of the judging panel and they will shortlist 5 films and select the Top 3.
-The competition sponsor Fibrus will not be involved in the judging.
+16: All entries will be viewed by members of the judging panel.
+For the main prizes, they will shortlist 5 films and select the Top 3.
+For the Into Film Schools prize, they will shortlist 3 and select one.
+Neither the competition sponsor Fibrus or Schools Prize sponsor Into Film will not be involved in the judging.

 17: Your work should be filmed in at least 720 High Definition.
 If your film is shortlisted, it will be screened on a full size theatrical screen.
 You can upload a versions in a lower resolution and if requested, provide the higher resolution version.
 If a suitable version cannot be provided, the NCC reserves the right not to shortlist that entry and shortlist another entry in its place.

-18: The names of the entrants for shortlisted submissions and their films will be published on NCC’s website in October 2020.
+18: The names of the entrants for shortlisted submissions and their films will be published on NCC’s website in November 2020, if there is time.
 Shortlisted films may also appear on other online platforms, such as NCC’s Facebook page, as part of the promotion for this competition.
 Entrants being considered for the shortlist may be contacted before this date to verify their work as original and to ensure all relevant permissions have been gained to enable NCC to publish their films.
 If an entrant cannot be contacted after reasonable attempts have been made to do so, NCC will consider the next best entry for the shortlist instead.

 19: The prizes are as stated and cannot be deferred or transferred.